-Until recently, the Quartetto di Cremona had the opportunity to play four Stradivari instruments that belonged to celebrated violinist the Niccolò Paganini, who was also from Genoa, as a recipient of the Nippon Music Foundation's Instrument Loan Project.
+Until recently, the Quartetto di Cremona had the opportunity to play four Stradivari instruments that belonged to the celebrated violinist Niccolò Paganini, who was also from Genoa, as a recipient of the Nippon Music Foundation's Instrument Loan Project.
 "For me, it was really a dream," Gualco said.
+"It was really a dream, Guardo said.
 "It was something really exceptional to have in my hands, the same violin that Paganini played for so many years in concert.
 It's like the background of the instrument came to life every day."